sturmk/GEMSGUI/Resources/README.md

 To add the icon and command line parameters, right-click on the new shortcut icon, select "Properties", append the command-line parameters (such as in the rungems3.bat) into "Target" field, then click "Change icon", and browse to
 "D:\MyWork\Modeling\Gems3-app\Resources\Gems3.ico".
 You should see now the GEMS icon; click "Ok".
 The shortcut will now appear as GEMS icon, double-click to start the program.

 DISCLAIMER: thermodynamic data bases in test modeling projects provided in this installation are provisional and undocumented.
-The Development Team accepts no liability of any kind for any losses or invonveniences that may result from use of the data provided in modeling projects for testing and educational purposes.
-No garantee is given that the input data in test projects are, in fact, accurate.
+The Development Team accepts no liability of any kind for any losses or inconveniences that may result from use of the data provided in modeling projects for testing and educational purposes.
+No guarantee is given that the input data in test projects are, in fact, accurate.

 Enjoy GEM-Selektor!